Error Handling¶

 In Flask, for 400/404/405/500 errors, a default error response will be generated.
 The default error response will be in HTML format with a default error message and error description.
 However, in APIFlask, these errors will be returned in JSON format with the following preset fields:

-: An empty dict (404/405/500) or the error details of the request validation (400).
+message: The HTTP reason phrase or a custom error description.detail: An empty dict (404/405/500) or the error details of the request validation (400).

-You can control this behavior with the json_errors
+You can control this behavior with the json_errors parameter when creating the APIFlask

-instance, and it defaults to True
+instance, and it defaults to True:

 from apiflask import APIFlask